Take action after your truck accident

 Attorneys' Fees & Expenses: $502,731.33

-Settlement for man injured in trucking accident
+Settlement for a man who injured his back in a trucking accident

 Attorneys' Fees & Expenses: $285,735.32